 - Respond to complaints of EEO noncompliance, working to resolve such complaints with the recruiter or employing organization, and, if necessary, referring such complaints to the appropriate campus department or agency.

-However, to assist employers in selecting the most qualified candidates from the largest applicant pool possible, Career & Corporate Connections can:
+However, to assist employers in selecting the most qualified candidates from the largest applicant pool possible, the Business Career Center can:

 - Assist recruiters with accessing certain groups on campus to provide a more inclusive applicant pool.